csdms/dakotathon/README.md

 ### Note

-If you're using Anaconda IPython on Mac OS X, include the `DYLD_LIBRARY_PATH` environment variable in your session before calling the `run` method with:
+If you're using Anaconda IPython on macOS, include the `DYLD_LIBRARY_PATH` environment variable in your session before calling the `run` method with: